tymaestro/On-Yer-Bike/README.md

 This website has a responsive logo and navigation bar that centre for screens of 650px and lower.

+The Workshop background image has a media query to align the image for screens of 475px and under.

-The images, text, forms and tables are responsive without using media queries.
+The other images, text, forms and tables are responsive without using media queries.

 ### Cross Browser Testing